th3barri3/JBatteye/README.md

-# JBEP
-Java BattlEye RCon Protocol basic implementation
+BattlEye Protocol for Java

-Provides methods to work with the BattlEye RCon Protocol.
+Provides methods to communicate in the BattlEye Protocol.

-Official description of the protocol can be found on battleye.com. http://www.battleye.com/downloads/BERConProtocol.txt
+Official documentation of the protocol can be found on battleye.com. http://www.battleye.com/downloads/BERConProtocol.txt

-Features:
-* Connect to a BE RCon server
-* Send a login packet with a specified password
-* Receive packets as raw bytes
-* Send command packets with any supported commands
-* Set the timeout of packet receiving
-* Optionally discard packets of type MSG
-* Automatically handle packet merging in case of large packets being fragmented
-* Some debugging options for better control

-A simple example of how to connect to a server and receive a list of players is provided.

-The code is well commented, both the protocol class and the example.
+This was originally written by Myzreal and features the core functionality required to communicate in the BattlEye Protocol, I have forked his repository to store changes made while I use it within a project of mine.